Some algebraic structures in KPZ universality

 This step may naturally bring up the question: ``since we are only interested in $z^n_1$ why do we need all the extra quantities $(z^i_j\,,\, (z^i_j)';\, 1\leq j\leq i\leq N)$ coming from $\rsk$ '' ?
 To give an answer to this, let us look back at the Hammersley process, Figure \ref{fig:hammer}.
 In order to find the length of the up-right path that collects the largest number of points, we have to count how many vertical or horizontal lines reach the upper or right side of the square.
-The difficulty lies on the fact that there are many cancellations of rays inside the square (when a horizontal and a vertical line meet they annihilate each other) that are not directly visible on the top or right sides of the square.
+The difficulty lies in the fact that there are many cancellations of rays inside the square (when a horizontal and a vertical line meet they annihilate each other) that are not directly visible on the top or right sides of the square.
 We can try to recover lost information as follows: from the annihilation points we draw a second (red) generation of vertical and horizontal rays, which again annihilate each other when they meet.
 Then from the annihilation points of the red rays we start a third (blue) generation of vertical and and horizontal rays, which again annihilate each other when they meet and so on as in the following figure